A short proof that the $L^p$-diameter of $Diff_0(S,area)$ is infinite: Introduction

+\begin{theorem*} Let $(S,g)$ be a compact surface (with or without boundary).
+Then for every $p\geq 1$ the $L^p$-diameter of $\OP{Diff}_0(S,area)$ is infinite. \end{theorem*}

-In this paper we give a simpler proof that the $L^p$-diameter for $p \geq 1$ of $\OP{Diff}_0(S,\OP{area})$ is infinite.
-Our method gives an unified proof for every compact surface $S$ (with boundary or without).
+Our method gives a unified proof for every compact surface $S$.
 It is partially inspired by \cite{gambaudo.lagrange}, in particular Lemma \ref{l:embedding} can be seen as a generalization of an inequality obtained in \cite{gambaudo.lagrange} for the disk.
 The main simplification comes from the fact that instead of using the braid group and intersection numbers, we directly look at the geometry of the configuration space $C_n(S)$ with a certain complete metric described in Section~\ref{s:complete}.
 In Section \ref{s:embedding} we relate the $L^1$-norm of $f \in \OP{Diff}_0(S,\OP{area})$ to a $L^1$-norm, defined by this complete metric, of the diffeomorphism on $C_n(S)$ induced by~$f$.
 This allows us to apply a simple technique, described in Section \ref{s:basic}, of showing the unboundedness of the $L^p$-norm in the case where the fundamental group of the manifold is complicated enough.